 What's the best way to handle sentimental items?

-Digitize letters/photos, keep a small “memory box,” and pass family heirlooms to relatives who will cherish them.
+Turn letters/photos into digital files.
+Create a small "memory box."
+Give family treasures to relatives who will value them.

 Can I make money while zero-waste decluttering?